 A surprise at this year’s event was gold medal-winning Olympic gymnast and New Jersey-native Laurie Hernandez, who was available for photo meet-and-greets and autograph signings for her new book I Got This: To Gold and Beyond.
 In the autobiography published by Harper Collins earlier this year, Hernandez tells the story of her hard work, determination and astonishing success, accompanied by photos and other captivating tidbits about her life and career.

-The Festival once again kept kids in mind, expanding the special KidFest with even more authors and activities for children of all ages.
-Multiple areas were open at the Presbyterian Church Parish House to promote captivating stories by beloved children’s authors such as Jacky Davis, David Soman, Lauren Tarshis and Kate DiCamillo.
-The KidFest also featured creative writing workshops, a crafts area, and other games and activities that encouraged reading and writing for young children.
+The Festival keeps kids in mind, expanding the special KidFest with even more authors and activities for all ages.
+Many areas at the Presbyterian Church Parish House were promoting stories by famous children’s authors; names such as Jacky Davis, David Soman, Lauren Tarshis, and Kate DiCamillo.
+KidFest also featured creative writing workshops, a crafts area, plus games and activities that promote reading and writing for kids.

 The 4th Annual Morristown Festival of Books was a literary landmark in the Garden State reading and writing community.
 The festival, which is a component fund of the not-for-profit corporation, the Community Foundation of New Jersey, proudly supports literacy and education, and that is evident by the massive following the festival has continued to grow each year.
-The 2018 Morristown Festival of Books is already scheduled for October 12 and 13, and no book lover will want to miss it when it swings around again.
+The 2018 Morristown Festival of Books will take place October 12 and 13; and no book lover will want to miss it when it swings around again.